 Click Here for tab for A Horse with No Name by America

-America only had 1 really big single, and this is it, the first song from their first album, released in 1971.
-It was met with unanimously positive reception due to its great tonal atmosphere thanks to inspiration from a particular Salvador Sali painting that prompted them to want to write a song that depicts a ‘hot and dry desert’.
+America only had 1 really big single and it’s the first song from their first album, released in 1971.
+It was met with unanimously positive reception due to its great tonal atmosphere, which was inspired by a particular Salvador Dali painting that prompted them to want to write a song depicting a hot and dry desert.
 It ended up topping the charts in the United States, Canada, and Finland.

-This is perhaps a song you’ve already learned at one point on a regular 6 string.
-But in the studio, this was actually double-tracked, which means to record an instrument’s parts twice.
-So they used both a 6 string and a 12 string guitar giving it that unique tonality.
-Fortunately, for anyone trying to learn the 12 string guitar part it simply follows what the 6 string plays, so there’s no need to learn two different sections here.
+This is perhaps a song you’ve already learned at one point on a regular 6-string.
+But in the studio, this was actually double-tracked, which means recording an instrument’s parts twice.
+So they used both a 6-string and a 12-string guitar, giving it that unique tonality.
+Fortunately, for anyone trying to learn the 12-string guitar part, it simply follows what the 6-string plays, so there’s no need to learn two different sections here.

 Early Morning Rain by Gordon Lightfoot